robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 installation__.
 Alternatively it is possible to execute the installed ``robot`` module using the selected Python interpreter.
 This is especially convenient if Robot Framework has been installed under multiple Python versions.
-Finally, if you know where the installed ``robot`` directory exits, it can be executed using Python as well.
+Finally, if you know where the installed ``robot`` directory exists, it can be executed using Python as well.

 Regardless of execution approach, the path (or paths) to the test data to be